Overherd the one about powdered oat milk?

 picture of vegan mum sitting against a leafy background pouring some overherd powdered oat milk into her cup of coffee

-So, if you wanna join my oat milk powder sect, and wave goodbye to those tetra pak mountains, this Overherd powdered oat milk review could have been written for you.
+So, if you wanna’ join the oat milk powder sect and wave goodbye to those tetra pak mountains, this Overherd powdered oat milk review could have been written for you.
 It’s not perfect, and I may still buy the odd barista product here and there for those occasions when froth is really important, but this fabulous oat milk powder has an awful lot going for it.
-I genuinely like it and would really recommend you give it a try.

-Where can you buy Overherd Oat Drink Powder?
+Where can you buy Overherd?

-You can also buy Overherd from Amazon.
+But, you can also buy Overherd from Amazon.
 Take your pick below…

 Penny Barkas